See the Star-Studded Texas Design Week Dallas Schedule of Designer Appearances

 Billy Fong Moderates a Panel Discussion: Building a Design Empire and Becoming a Brand, With a Masterful Panel of Design Industry Pros, Cocktails and Book Signing, Thursday, October 24 at Madison

-A fantastic week of design, Texas Design Week Dallas is five days of salon talks, panel discussions, book signings, product launches, and cocktails with some of the world’s most recognized names in design and architecture.
+Take a road trip to Dallas for a fantastic week of design — Texas Design Week Dallas is five days of salon talks, panel discussions, book signings, product launches, and cocktails with some of the world’s most recognized names in design and architecture.

-With Kips Bay Decorator Show House Dallas VIP Opening Day set for Thursday, October 24 and open to the public Friday, October 25 (through November 13), it’s an important and exciting week.
+With Kips Bay Decorator Show House Dallas VIP Opening Day on Thursday, October 24, and open to the public beginning Friday, October 25 for three weeks (running through November 13), it’s an important week of design.

-For Texas Design Week Dallas schedule and to purchase tickets, go here.
+For the full Texas Design Week Dallas schedule and to purchase tickets, go here.
 For information and sponsorships, email events@texasdesignweek.com.